DavidLPearce/AvoidAttract/README.md

 The T4/T3 (ABA/AA) ratio is influenced solely by the avoidance of species B by species A.

-Values >1 for T2/T1 or T4/ T3 suggest nonrandom movement between the two species indicating that the species A is avoiding the area after the passage of species B.
+Values >1 for T2/T1 or T4/ T3 suggest nonrandom movement between the two species.

-Attraction of species B to species A could also result in high T2/T1 ratios, but would result in lower ratios of T4/T3.
+Attraction of species B to species A would result in high T2/T1 ratios, but lower T4/T3 ratios.

 Avoidance of species A from species B would result in higher ratios of T4/T3.

 For more information on Attraction-Avoidance Ratios please see references.